Machine-learning regression methods for American-style path-dependent contracts: Numerical investigations

 \subsubsection{Polynomials}

-The simplest choice of basis functions are polynomials.
-In our analysis we use polynomials of second order ($d=2$).
-In Table~\ref{tab:afs_prices} we list the results for the LSMC method with this choice.
-As previously discussed, the risk set $\risk{3}$ should contain the best set of information to compute the options prices.
-Yet, empirically, it seems that this choice looses effectiveness in case of large values of $M$, while the risk set $\risk{2}$ seems to be preferred, since it can beat in some cases also the results obtained with our benchmark model GPR-GPQ.
+The simplest choice of basis functions are polynomials. \textcite{Longstaff2001} proposed to use the first three weighted Laguerre polynomials, the first three Hermite polynomials, three trigonometric functions, and simple powers of the underline as basis function obtaining results that are virtually identical to each others.
+In particular, classical polynomial basis functions up to the second order are the the easiest way to include coupling terms in the basis.
+The results obtained with the classical polynomials up to degree two were better than with the weighted Laguerre polynomials, therefore we only present these results in our Tables~\ref{tab:afs_prices} and~\ref{tab:axs_prices} (in the Tables \textit{deg} refers to the maximum degree of the polynomial).
+Considerations on the results are consistent for the two types of payoffs.

+Empirically, the risk set $\risk{2}$ is preferred to the risk set $R^3$, although the latter should contain the best set of information to compute the option prices.
+In particular, it seems that the choice of $\risk{3}$ loses effectiveness in case of large values of $M$.
+In the case of floating-strike Asian options, the risk set $\risk{2}$ can beat in some cases also the results obtained with our benchmark model GPR-GPQ.
 We notice also, by looking at Table~\ref{tab:afs_times}, that the LSMC with risk set $\risk{2}$ is to be preferred also in term of calculation speed, especially when compared with the GPR-GPQ method with $P=1000$ and $Q=16$.
 We notice that \textcite{Goudenege2022} employ $\risk{3}$ in their work, thus leading to the wrong conclusion that the continuation value provided by GPR-GPQ is more accurate than that provided by the LSMC method.

-In the $\risk{4}$ case the ability to approximate the continuation value, especially for large values of $M$ is limited by the use of a polynomial of degree two, a limitation imposed by the large size of the problem ($D=1275$ in this case).
-In Table~\ref{tab:polydim} we report the number of basis functions calculated for different values of $M$ in the worst case (when the regression date is just before the maturity date).
+In the $\risk{4}$ case the ability to approximate the continuation value, especially for large values of $M$ is limited by the use of a polynomial of degree two, a limitation imposed by the large size of the problem ($1275$ in this case).